-READ 6301 Problems in Teaching Reading EC-12 3 READ 5300 Reading: A Linguistic Perspective READ 5354 Assessment & Pedagogy for Teachers of ELL READ 5328 Advanced Assessment in Reading
+READ 6301 Problems in Teaching Reading EC-12 3 READ 5300 Reading: A Linguistic Perspective 3 READ 5354 Assessment & Pedagogy for Teachers of ELL 3 READ 5328 Advanced Assessment in Reading 3

-MASTER OF SCIENCE IN EDUCATION (M.S.ED.)
-EXERCISE PHYSIOLOGY

-Dr. Lem Taylor, Program Director
+MASTER OF SCIENCE (M.S.)
+EXERCISE PHYSIOLOGY Dr. Lem Taylor, Program Director

-The Master of Science in Education in Exercise Physiology program prepares students from diverse backgrounds for many different careers.
+The University of Mary Hardin-Baylor aspires to be a leader in the field of exercise science on both a regional and national level.
+The graduate program in The Master of Science in Exercise Physiology program prepares students from diverse backgrounds for many different careers.
 The faculty seek to prepare students who wish to continue their pursuit of higher education for future success in exercise science related careers, through doctoral programs, and/or professional certification programs.
 Students are prepared for careers as Exercise Physiologists in both clinical and fitness settings, Strength & Conditioning and Performance Professionals, and in the growing field of Corporate Fitness and Wellness.
 Students will complete either 30 or 33 hours of academic coursework while enrolled in the program depending on which option is chosen (thesis or internship).
 Students will complete either an internship or thesis as the culminating experience in the program.
 There is no foreign language requirement.